mousepawmedia/iosqueak/docs/source/channel.rst

 Float and Double can only be output in base 10 directly.
 (Hexadecimal output is only possible through a pointer memory dump.
 See that section.)
-However, the significands (the number of digits after the decimal point) and use of scientific notation can be modified.
-By default, significands is 14, and use of scientific notation is automatic for very large and small numbers.
+However, the decimal places (the number of digits after the decimal point) and use of scientific notation can be modified.
+By default, decimal places is 14, and use of scientific notation is automatic for very large and small numbers.

-Significands can be modified using the ``IOFormatSignificands(#)`` flag.
+Decimal places can be modified using the ``IOFormatDecimalPlaces(#)`` flag.
 Scientific notation can be turned on with ``IOFormatSciNotation::on``, and off using ``IOFormatSciNotation::none``.
 It can also be reset to automatic with ``IOFormatSciNotation::automatic``.